 That’s right—a bubble bath can totally remove the tarnish from your jewelry.
 This works for both silver and gold jewelry as well as precious stones and is one of the simpler DIY methods of cleaning light to heavy tarnish.
 Using a mild dish soap of your preferred scent, combine soap and warm water in a bowl until the solution is foamy.

-Next, place the jewelry into the bowl and allow to soak for about thirty minutes.
+Next, place the jewelry into the bowl and allow it to soak for about thirty minutes.
 You can add multiple pieces to the solution if needed, but be careful not to overcrowd it.
 Once the time is up, remove pieces one by one and place in a second bowl of pure water to rinse.
-You can then gently scrub the pieces with a soft toothbrush until tarnish is removed and piece is no longer soapy.
+You can then gently scrub the pieces with a soft toothbrush until tarnish is removed and the piece is no longer soapy.
 Place the pieces on a clean cloth to air dry.

 To prevent further tarnishing and other damage, be sure to clean your jewelry regularly, and practice proper care.
 This includes taking steps to prevent damage, such as removing jewelry when you wash your hands, storing jewelry in proper boxes to avoid prolonged air exposure, and removing jewelry during strenuous activities to avoid scratches, dents, and other issues.